Ricardo Maliandi

 Ricardo Guillermo Maliandi (born in La Plata, 1930, died 12 February 2015) Argentine writer and philosopher, devoted to ethics.

 He was professor in many Argentine universities and researcher in CONICET.
 Doctor in Philosophy for Mainz University, Germany.
 He received Konex Prize in 1986 for his labor on ethics.

 As well he is chairman of Argentine Association of Ethical Researches, fellow of National Academy of Sciences and honorary member of Argentine Association of Bioethics.

 His researches started on axiology, especially the works of Nicolai Hartmann, from who he has translated many books.
 Afterward he made an approach to Discourse Ethics and became friend of one of his founders, Karl-Otto Apel.
 From many years he works in an original propose which he call "ethics of convergence".

 Ethics of convergence

 From the beginning of his philosophical career Ricardo Maliandi has researched on material ethics of values, especially Nicolai Hartmann's approach (see Maliandi's doctoral thesis, Mainz University, Wertobjektivität und Realitätserfahrung).
-Two problems were always under his attention in ethics: foundation and conflicti.
+Two problems were always under his attention in ethics: foundation and conflict.
 He was convinced the intuitionism of axiological ethics is not enough for a rigorous foundation, but aware as well of the very suggestions of Hartmann analysis on conflictive relations among values, ethical thinking of Maliandi develops as a pursuit of an ethical foundation non-intuitionist, that recognizes conflicts.
 Sometimes, this research was close to Philosophical Anthropology (see Cultura y conflicto).